 Students should ideally be able to play a musical instrument and/or be prepared to sing.
 Music Tuition is available outside of classroom music lessons for students who are keen to develop their skills on an instrument.

-Music technology is also utilised throughout the course and can be used for performing and composing tasks.
+Music technology is also utilised throughout the course.
+We have been developing our extra-curricular opportunities in music, with the possibilities of a band formed from each year group at KS4.